djalbat/inference/README.md

 * Updates need to be filtered in some way before being passed to the `render()` method.

-* Updates need to be passed down from parents to children.

 It is recommended that you create an `updateHandler()` in order to address these kinds of requirements, invoking it in preference to either the `render()` or `forceUpdate()` methods.
 The above pattern therefore becomes the following:
 ```js
 class MyComponent extends Component {